 Ask questions such as: "Where do you see your boss being on this issue...?"
-"I know your office has/ has not cosponsored X before, do you foresee any issues coming up in cosponsoring Y?"
+"I know your office has/ has not cosponsored X can you tell me why this is or isn't a priority for her?"
 "What do you think is the best way for us to work with your office on doing X, Y and Z?"